ralyodio/bmr/README.md

  2. `create deterministic address` with channel name as the `passphrase`
  3. `subscribe` to this address (copy from bottom of `identities` page) giving it a label (usually the passphrase).

 The API doesn't support joining a channel yet.
-Its on my todo list to write a function that will do the above steps for you.
+Its on the todo list to write a function that will do the above steps for you.

 #### Context menus in messages